will-the-g/CPSC393/Homework1/README.txt

 Instructions for Code: Jupyter Notebook
 References: In class notes/notebooks, cpsc392 notebooks
 Description: Using SVMs, Linear Regression, and KNN models with the best hyperparameters (using gridsearch) to classify groups.
 Abritrary predictor variables with arbitary groups.
 Jupyter Notebook contains marked up code formatted for readability.
-PDF contains an in depth explanation and analysis of my code, process, and results.
+PDF contains an in depth explanation and analysis of my code, processes, and results.